Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Introduction

 \section{Introduction}

-It appears that Deep Neural Networks (DNNs) can classify images as well as humans, at least as measured by common benchmark photo collections, yet small perturbations of the images can cause changes in the predicted class.
-Even excluding adversarial perturbations, simply classifying consecutive frames in a video shows variability inconsistent with the reported error rate (Fig.\ref{fig:emp_scene_entropy_distributions}).
+It appears that Deep Neural Networks (DNNs) can classify images as well as humans, at least as measured by popular benchmarks, yet small perturbations of the images can cause changes in the predicted class.
+Even excluding adversarial perturbations, simply classifying consecutive frames in a video shows variability inconsistent with the reported error rate (see \cref{fig:spread_is_uncertainty}).
 So, how much should we trust image classifiers?
-How {\em confident} should we be of the outcome rendered on a given image?
+How {\em confident} should we be of the outcome they render on a given image?
 There is a substantive literature on uncertainty quantification, including work characterizing the (epistemic and aleatoric) uncertainty of trained classifiers (Sect. \ref{sec:related}).
-Such uncertainty is a property of the {\em classifier}, not of the {\em outcome} of classifying a particular datum.
-We are interested in ascertaining how ``confident'' to be in the response of a particular DNN model to a particular image, not generally how well the classifier performs on images from a given class.
+Such uncertainty is a property of the {\em classifier}, not of the {\em outcome} of inference on particular datum.
+We are instead interested in ascertaining how confident to be in the response of a particular DNN model to a particular image, not generally how well the classifier performs on images from a given class: Say we have an image $x$, and a DNN that computes a discriminant vector $y = f(x)\in {\mathbb R}^K$ with as many components as the number of classes $K$ ({\em e.g.,} logits or softmax vector) from which it returns the estimated label $\hat k = \arg\max_k y_k = $``cat.''
+How sure are we that there is a cat in {\em this} image?
+If faced with the question ``are you sure?'' a human would take a second look, or capture a new image, to either confirm or profess doubt.
+But a DNN classifier would return the same answer, correct or not, since most real-world deep networks in use today are deterministic maps $f$ from the input $x$ to the output $y$.